 All entering students who have studied a foreign language prior to enrollment at Allegheny must take the language placement examination, unless they qualify for an exemption.
 Language placement tests are available for Chinese, French, German, Latin, and Spanish and can be found beginning May 17 at Important Forms.
 Follow the link for “Placement Exams — Foreign Language.”
 A standardized test, it helps determine the level at which students should begin college-level language study by taking a snapshot of their ability at this point in time.
 Students who have prior experience

-Students exempt from taking the foreign language placement exams are those who have never studied a foreign language or have had no significant exposure to a language other than English.
-Students who speak a language other than English at home should also take a language placement in that language if the intent is to study that language formally while at Allegheny.
+Students are exempt from taking the foreign language placement exams if they have never studied a foreign language or have had no significant exposure to a language other than English.
+Students who speak a language other than English at home should also take a language placement exam in that language if they intend to study that language formally while at Allegheny.
 Questions about the foreign language placement tests can be directed to the Department of Modern and Classical Languages.
 Call (814) 332-3354 or email Reese Campbell at email@example.com.

 Students interested in taking courses in music should: